abbamediabanner

 1975-Present:

-3) Sub-cultures revise history based on present day "feelings," discarding historical documentation.
+2) Sub-cultures deny history, based on present day "feelings," discarding historical documentation.

-Remember the story at the top: "A BETTER TIME".
+Remember the story at the top: "A BETTER TIME."
 It took less than 100 years, for that way of life to all but disappear.
-Although we have rightfully come a long way in trying to treat all people equally, can any nation governed by the citizenry hold itself together with individuals gravitating toward isolated sub/micro-cultures?
+Although we have rightfully come a long way in trying to treat all people equally, can any civilization governed by the citizenry hold itself together with individuals gravitating toward isolated sub/micro-cultures?
 Usually not.
 When people feel their sub/micro-culture should have preferential entitlement, they will blame the system for not receiving entitlement, and subsequently, not support the system.
-Consider this arching phenomenon just prior to the fall of any culture.
+This is an arching phenomenon just prior to the fall of any culture.

-I understand how these modern day churches have become a target to project one's frustration.
-Their contradictory positions can be comical at times.
+There is no need to slam away at the Postmodern subcultures.
+With their sometimes comically contradictory positions, it is understandable how some poke fun at these groups, even projecting personal frustration.
 Nonetheless, to share proper perspective of just one sub-group's shrill tone, consider postmodernism as the foundational premise for all such sub-groups.
-By understanding post-modernism's direct role in fragmentizing so many parts of our society, we have the proper perspective of seeing these groups as many little pieces in a vast mosaic.
+By understanding the big picture of post-modernism's direct role in fragmentizing so many parts of our society, we have the proper perspective of seeing these groups as many little pieces in a vast mosaic.

 flagstory